osi1880vr/prompt_quill/README.md

 The left is the Prompt Quill prompt and the right is the hand made prompt, they use the same settings and seed.

-Also they use a very detailed handcrafted negative prompt, the right image is the more nicer one.
+Also they use a very detailed handcrafted negative prompt, the right image is the nicer one.

 <img src="images/neg_sample/left_1.webp" alt="Logo"  width="329px" height="586px" /><img src="images/neg_sample/right_1.webp" alt="Logo"  width="329px" height="586px" />